rcasula/KostalPyko/README.md

 # KostalPyko
-This package is for working with a Piko Inverter from [Kostal](http://www.kostal-solar-electric.com/)
+This package is for working with a Piko (NOT Plenticore) Inverter from [Kostal](http://www.kostal-solar-electric.com/)

 ## Where has it been tested?
 KostalPyko has been tested with a Kostal Piko 5.5.
 It should work with other Kostal inverters as well since they provide the same interface.